What Is a Buyer Agent and How Can One Help You Buy Better?

 Tips for foreign buyers

-• Service in your native language.
+• Attention in your language.

 • Virtual tours and detailed reports.

-• Legal and tax advice for foreign buyers.
+• Legal and tax advice for foreigners.

-• Support with notary procedures and bank trusts (fideicomisos).
+• Support for notarial procedures and trusts.

 FREQUENTLY ASKED QUESTIONS

-What if I’m buying from abroad?
+What happens if I buy from abroad?

 Is it mandatory to use a Buyer Agent?